-Marketing initiatives are an important component of our strategy to increase revenue.
-Our marketing initiatives are focused on three primary member acquisition channels: direct, marketing partners, and online advertising.
-Our marketing initiatives are primarily designed to encourage consumers to complete an application for health insurance.
-In addition, we incur customer care and enrollment expenses in assisting applicants during the enrollment process.
+Marketing initiatives are an important component of our strategy to increase revenue and are primarily designed to encourage consumers to complete an application for health insurance.
+Variable marketing cost represents direct costs incurred in member acquisition from our direct, marketing partners and online advertising channels.
+In addition, we incur customer care and enrollment expenses ("CC&E") in assisting applicants during the enrollment process.
+Variable marketing costs exclude fixed overhead costs, such as personnel related costs, consulting expenses, facilities and other operating costs allocated to the marketing and advertising department.